intel/linux-sgx/docs/design/sgx2.md

 ```
 Privileged software must know the heap range before the pseudo-code
-above could work.
+above could work in optimal way.
 A heap range is a dynamic region with a negative
 *granularity *(A grow up region where new pages are typically populated
 from the lower bound of the region).
 The uRTS is responsible for setting
 up all the dynamic regions for an enclave, typically right after EINIT